This post may contain affiliate links. Please read my disclosure policy.

 - Return the beef and bell pepper to the skillet and toss in the sauce.
 Add the cooked ramen noodles to the skillet and toss everything together.
 Top with green onions and serve.

-Since there’s a lot of soy sauce in this recipe, I strongly recommend using a low sodium soy sauce.
+- Soy Sauce: Since there’s a lot of soy sauce in this recipe, I strongly recommend using a low sodium soy sauce.

 - Beef: Flank steak works great for this dish, but feel free to substitute with sirloin if that’s what you have on hand.

 - Noodles: Ramen noodles are preferred, but udon or soba noodles could be an exciting alternative.
 You can find ramen noodles in the Asian aisle of your local grocery store.